Pizzan8t0r/Pizzan8t0r/README.md

 - 👯 I’m looking to collaborate on any project that revolves around gaming
 - 🤔 Looking for help with recursion and arrow functions
 - 💬 Ask me about Yugioh stuff
-- ⚡ Fun fact: I've been in the technology sector for a while working as a network technician, broadcaster, and sound operator but i am fresh at coding.
+- ⚡ Fun fact: I've been in the technology sector for a while working as a network technician, broadcaster, and sound operator, but i am fresh at coding.
 I dont have a tiktok; I am not with the times.